 Since the eigenvectors, $\mathbf{q}_i$, are orthonormal, the diagonal denormalization matrix $\mathbf{D}$, is found by performing the following normalization of \eqref{eq:SeQ}

 This implies that the denormalization matrix is expressed as:

-So far, we have assumed that the measurement noise was negligible, i.e.~$n_k=0$.
-However, the measurement noise can never be fully eliminated, and the estimated phase noise will always contain residual measurement noise $\mathbf{n}^r_k$ \cite{Zibar2021}.
-This implies that Eq.~(\ref{eq:forward model compact}) needs to be modified to:
+So far, we have assumed that the noise term in Eq.~(\ref{eq:signal_coh_det}) was negligible, i.e.~$n_k\approx 0$.
+However, this is not the case in practice.
+Indeed, the noise term $n_k$ will results in a noise floor which sets a limit for the phase noise estimation.
+If the phase noise sources have magnitudes below the noise floor, they will not be detectable.
+If optimal filtering is employed, the noise term, $n_k$ can be minimized as shown in \cite{Zibar2021}.
+However, the noise term, $n_k$, can never be fully eliminated, and the estimated phase noise will thereby always contain residual measurement noise $n^r_k$ \cite{Zibar2021}.
+This implies that \eqref{eq:forward model compact} needs to be modified to:

-where the residual measurement noise is sampled from Gaussian distribution, i.e.~ $n^r_k \sim N(0,\sigma_r^2)$ and $\sigma^2_r$ is the variance of the residual measurement noise.
+where $\mathbf{I}$ is a $M\times M$ identity matrix and the residual measurement noise is sampled from Gaussian distribution, i.e.~ $n^r_k \sim N(0,\sigma_r^2)$ and $\sigma^2_r$ is the variance of the residual measurement noise.
 In the case of shot-noise limited balanced detection and Kalman filtering based optical phase estimation, the measurement noise will take its minimum value \cite{Zibar2021}.

 In the presence of residual measurement noise, the covariance matrix in Eq.~(\ref{eq:corvariance}) then takes the following form: